open-webui/docs/docs/intro.md

   docker run -d -p 3000:8080 -e OPENAI_API_KEY=your_secret_key -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main
   ```

-#### Disabling Login for Single User

-If you want to disable login for a single-user setup, set `WEBUI_AUTH` to `False`.
-This will bypass the login page.
-(Note: you cannot switch between single-user mode and multi-account mode after this change.)

 ### Installing Open WebUI with Bundled Ollama Support

 This installation method uses a single container image that bundles Open WebUI with Ollama, allowing for a streamlined setup via a single command.
 Choose the appropriate command based on your hardware setup: